segment was partly funded by a Local History Grant issued by the Brisbane City

 Tea tree [ "ngudur" ] bark acquired from flood plains was utilised as a waterproof covering material, and often carried about with which to build temporary shelters (Wallin 1995, Petrie 1904).

-Known campsites for aborigines in the catchment, lay at the intersection of Bulimba Creek and Beenleigh Rd. at Fruitgrove, between the present Glen Hotel and Bulimba Creek at Eight Mile Plains, and in the Grenfell Street Area at Mt Gravatt.
+Known campsites for aborigines in the catchment, lay at the intersection of Bulimba Creek and Beenleigh Rd. at Fruitgrove, between the present Glen Hotel and Bulimba Creek at Eight Mile Plains, and in the Springwood/ Selborne/Grenfell Street Area at Mt Gravatt, and near what was called " The Sinkhole" near Underwood Rd at what is now a Telstra depot.
 A track passed from the Logan River to Holland Park, along which Aboriginal people would travel in quest of game according to seasonal changes.
 It was said that aborigines used to frequent the former swampy area behind what is now the Carina Library, while just beyond the western boundary of the Bulimba Catchment, a member of the Greenfield family who were early occupants of "Wandoo", a home built in the 1880s in Princess St., Camp Hill, reported seeing a group of aborigines regularly camped in the 1890s in the vicinity of what became the junction of Dorothy St. and Old Cleveland Rd. overlooking the former water holes of Bridgewater Creek at Bennetts Rd.
-(BCC 1996, Robertson 1991).
+(BCC 1996, Robertson 1991)

 One source mentioned his having spoken with an early employer of his, George White, the son of Robert White, pioneering selector of Whites Hill, who told of his family's contact with local aborigines who would often spear their cattle.
 Eventually Robert White made a custom of occasionally slaughtering a beast which would be given to the aboriginal people who then tended to leave the livestock unmolested.
 The source also mentioned having seen a photograph of Whites Hill aborigines which was displayed in George White's shop at Pembroke Rd., Coorparoo [Interview with Mr. Sam Houselander, patron of Coorparoo & Districts Heritage Group, in 2006]

-Ceremonies were known to have been conducted at Mt Gravatt until the 1890s, Eight Mile Plains and even later at Tingalpa.
-A ceremony at Tingalpa in 1872 was attended by between 200 to 300 aborigines from the Brisbane and wider Moreton districts, being conducted on high ground near what was called the "Richmond bridge".
+The hills of Mt Gravatt and Holland Park featured significant springs and ceremonial sites for local aboriginal people, and ceremonies were known to have been conducted at Mt Gravatt until the 1890s [one of the largest recorded in European times between 1880 & 1883 numbered about 200 ], Eight Mile Plains and even later at Tingalpa.
+A ceremony at Tingalpa in 1872 was attended by between 200 to 300 aborigines from the Brisbane and wider Moreton districts, being conducted on high ground near what was called the "Richmond Bridge".
 Bora rings are believed to have been located at Murarrie and Gibson Island near the .mouth of the creek, and between the creek and Mt Petrie at Belmont.

 A description of the bora ring at Gibson Island was provided after an inspection by a Professor V.V.
 Ponosov in 1963.